gavinmorrow/protobin/README.md

-# protobuf_decode_gleam
+# protobin

-Decode the protobuf wire format!
+Decode the protobuf wire format using gleam `Decoder`s!

 This is just a little toy I made mostly for myself.
 I would be happy to polish it and make it work better, but for now this should not be used at all.